 Let me give you 11 more to add to your Cornwall facts collection, although, I’m pretty sure you’ll know number one.

 Cornwall is the summer capital of England.
-Brits flock to enjoy relaxing on the fun and vibrant beaches of Cornwall.
+Brits flock to enjoy relaxing on the fun and vibrant beaches of Cornwall – the many towns and villages make for great days out for adults in England, and kids too.
 Hikers love Cornwall, as do cyclists, and it’s a dream destination for surfers with high waves, perfect pits, and the rugged shore.

 Cornwall is also one of the most fascinating counties in England, with a history dating back for years.
 There are many, many interesting facts about Cornwall, but we’ve narrowed it down to our top 12.
 If you want some Cornish facts to plan with your trip, impress your friends, or help with your school work, then… enjoy!